Are you dragging your feet in starting your Amazon FBA business? This post is for you.

 The best place to get a basic understanding of what you need to know for starting an Amazon FBA business is right there within the Amazon guidelines.
 Every seller must be responsible to read and apply the guidelines for him or herself.

 If you’re wanting to learn the big picture about how to sell on Amazon FBA, we encourage you to read Chris Green’s book Arbitrage.
-For less than $10 you can get your hands on a brand-new copy of this wealth of information.
+For less than $10 you can get your hands on a brand-new copy of this book that outlines the very basic ideas of selling online.

 If you’re looking for information on taxes as related to selling on Amazon, check out the awesome services of TaxJar.